 - Beyond the strip of level ground there is a ‘short steep preparatory slope’ (a one-in-three incline, as we later learn), slaty and with only the sparsest vegetation.

 - Others have ‘purple ‘flowers, ranging from deep, slaty purple to pinkish purple; some with lines or spots of a darker color.’

 - Plumage color of homozygous birds varies from slaty blue to beige depending on the relative abundance of eumelanin and pheomelanin in the feathers.

-Middle English sclate, sklate, shortening of Old French esclate, feminine, synonymous with esclat 'piece broken off' (see slat). sense 3 of the verb of the verb arose from the practice of noting a name on a writing slate.
+Middle English sclate, sklate, shortening of Old French esclate, feminine synonymous with esclat 'piece broken off' (see slat).

 This is from the Old French esclat ‘a piece broken off’.
 Slat (Late Middle English) is a variant which meant ‘roofing slate’ until it developed the current sense in the mid 18th century.
 Schoolchildren formerly used flat pieces of slate for writing on in chalk, and shops and bars used the same materials for keeping a record of what a customer owed.
 This is the origin of the expression on the slate, ‘to be paid for later, on credit’.
 The related French esclice ‘splinter’ gives us slice (Middle English) and their common Germanic source also gives us slit (Old English).
 In the sense ‘to criticize’, dating from the mid 19th century, slate is probably a different word.
 It might derive from the slightly earlier Irish sense ‘to beat, beat up’ and be related to a Scots use of slate meaning ‘to set a dog on’, which is from Old Norse.